agiliq/djenofdjango/src/source/chapter2.rst

 .. note::

-    It is advised to have a local_settings.py file with exclusively sensitive settings like database username/password, API keys or Secret Key etc and have settings.py import all these values.
+    It is advised to have a local_settings.py file with exclusively server specific and sensitive settings like database username/password, API keys or Secret Key etc and have settings.py import all these values.

+    To do this, you would create local_settings.py and include ``from local_settings import *`` at the bottom of settings.py

 urls.py is a 'table of contents' of our project (or website).
 It includes a list of the paths that are to be processed and responded to.